 We agree with PG&E that existing station documentation packages should be updated to reflect the requirements of TD-4551S (for example, including piping and instrumentation diagrams for vintage stations) and should be recovered from ratepayers.
 However, in light our findings in the PSEP Decision and the Recordkeeping Decision, it is likely that some portion will be to remediate prior deficient records management practices.
 Consistent with our determination in the Hydrostatic Station Testing Program, we find that recovery of costs to perform work in the Critical Documents Program should be deferred to ensure that PG&E recovers from ratepayers only the costs to update existing station documentation or create new documentation to meet the standard set in Utility Standard TD-4551S for all Measurement & Control facilities and Control and Processing facilities built on or before December 31, 1955.

-Accordingly, PG&E is authorized establish a memorandum account to track Critical Document expenses it may incur during the Rate Case Period to update existing station documentation or create new documentation to meet the standard set in Utility Standard TD-4551S for all Measurement & Control facilities and Compression and Processing facilities built on or before December 31, 1955.
+Accordingly, PG&E is authorized to establish a memorandum account to track Critical Document expenses it may incur during the Rate Case Period and third attrition year to update existing station documentation or create new documentation to meet the standard set in Utility Standard TD-4551S for all Measurement & Control facilities and Compression and Processing facilities built on or before December 31, 1955.
 PG&E may seek recovery of any tracked costs in a subsequent application.

 Data Acquisition and Metric Development